How Much Do Tradesmen Cost in 2025?

 Scaffolder Hourly Rate

-Scaffolding is usually assembled in a matter of hours by a professional scaffolder, who usually charge an hourly rate of £22.
+scaffolding hire is usually assembled in a matter of hours by a professional scaffolder, who charge an hourly rate of around £22.
 For smaller projects, you can expect to pay around £18 per hour, while more complex constructions which require more scaffolding can cost up to £35 per hour.

 Tiler Hourly Rate

-Some tilers prefer to be paid by the hour, with the average hourly rate being £26.
+Some tilers prefer to be paid by the hour, with tiler prices on average being £26 per hour.
 The labour cost, will, of course, vary depending on the type of tiles you have, as larger tiles are much easier to install, so tilers may only charge £16 an hour.
 More intricate smaller tiles are quite difficult to install, you may expect to pay up to an hourly rate of £15.

 Builder Hourly Rate